 Stony Hill Farms

 Although Stony Hill Farms is primarily known for their exciting and unique mazes, they also offer a unique apple picking experience as they have dwarf apple trees perfect for kids!
-Guests must purchase an admission ticket to pick apples and fees start at $3.99 on weekdays and $6.99 on weekends.
-This entry fee includes unlimited hayrides!
-The farm opens September 1.
+Guests must purchase an admission ticket to pick apples and fees start at $7.99.
+This entry fee includes unlimited hayrides (on weekends)!
 Looking for pumpkin picking?
 Stony Hill Farms offers that too.
 This farm really does have everything!

 Located on County Highway 513, the Cooper Gristmill allows guests to step back in time to the 1800s when the Cooper Mill flourished.
 Learn what an important role the mill played in the development of this area during the Industrial Revolution.
 Guests can tour the mill and enjoy hands-on demonstrations on how the mill worked.
 When we visited, my boys learned firsthand how workers turned corn into flower and how the mill helped make this task much more efficient.
 The Cooper Gristmill does not have an admission fee but donations are appreciated.
 In the fall, it is open Friday and Saturday 10am-5pm and Sunday 12pm-5pm.

 Chester offers wonderful opportunities to go hiking!
 Our favorite is Hackelbarney State Park.
 I recommend grabbing some donuts at the Cider Mill before or after your hike too.
 Check out our video tour below.